Storage Wars: Auctioneers

 Other auctioneers have also appeared on the show.
-Earl and Johan Graham are a father-daughter auctioneer team, who appeared in six episodes in season four, as the network tried to shake up the show by introducing some new cast members.
+Earl and Johan Graham are a father-daughter auctioneer team, who appeared in six episodes in season 4, as the network tried to shake up the show by introducing some new cast members.
 They appeared in the episodes "The Monster Hash", "The Shrining", "Barry's Angels", "That's My Jerry!", "Total Wine Domination" and "Fear and Loathing in Placentia".
-They did not return for season five.
+They did not return for season 5.

-Emily Wears-Kroul was appointed as a new semi-regular auctioneer from the tenth season to the twelfth.
+’Emily Wears-Kroul was appointed as a new semi-regular auctioneer from the tenth to twelfth seasons.
 Wears was only 17 years old when she finished auction school and is one of the youngest auctioneers currently working in the business.
-Wears runs her own auction business in Solon, Iowa with her father, who is a lifelong bid caller.
+Wears runs her own auction business in Solon, Iowa, with her father, who is a lifelong bid caller.
 Wears also appeared as a singing contestant during the 15th season of the TV talent show American Idol.
 Wears married in 2017, and is close friends with auction buyer Mary Padian.